cs480group/CS480/README.md

 TAselector class contains main along with the code needed to run the UI.
 There are three java files that are classes that we use to execute our assignment algorithm.
 The majority of the operations are carried out by the MainAlgo method within the MainSceneController class, with the Student and Schedule classes being used to store information about all student and class sections passed in by the two file inputs.

-The information and methods in the Student class are as follows:
+## The information and methods in the Student class are as follows

 The Student class is designed to make manipulating student information from the given student.csv file easier.
 In the student class there are attributes for name, student, id, graduating quarter, graduating year, teacher assistant type,  and whether the student is in Ellensburg or not.
 All these fields have associated getter methods.
 There is a 2d boolean array that represents a student’s availability from Monday to Friday from 8 AM to 3 PM.